MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 By managing how Power BI Desktop is installed on user machines, you can control when updates and fixes are installed.
 However, you can't control when changes to the Power BI service are released in your tenant.

-We recommend that you closely monitor releases to the Power BI service and Power BI Desktop so that you can be prepared, test key feature changes, and announce important changes to your users.
+We recommend that you closely monitor releases for the Power BI service and Power BI Desktop.
+Monitoring releases ensures that you can be prepared, test key feature changes, and announce important changes to your users.

 ### Updates